Meet our team

 Melissa Lavallee

-Melissa is a Registered Behaviour Analyst.
+Melissa is the founder of Ascent Clinical Services and a Registered Behaviour Analyst.
 She has been working with children and youth with autism and/or developmental disabilities since 1999 and received her BCBA in 2006.
 She is a graduate of the University of Nevada, Reno with a Master’s degree in Applied Behavior Analysis and received her Honours Bachelor of Science degree in Psychology and Linguistics from the University of Toronto.

 Melissa has worked in both private practice and in the regional autism program where she provided clinical oversight and accountability to multiple teams of supervisors and therapists working across agencies.
 She has created and presented trainings for ABA teams, conducted external and internal quality assurance reviews, and worked diligently over the years to support changes to the AIP/OAP so that best practices and client outcomes were always at the forefront of decision making.